0x1eef/trip.rb/README.md

 tracer will listen for.

-This "events" option is built on a TracePoint feature that allows certain events to be excluded from the trace, and avoids wasting CPU time on the excluded events.
+This "events" option is built on a TracePoint feature that allows certain events to be included or excluded from the trace, and avoids geenerating events for excluded events.
 This also works in the other direction, if you want to include all event types `Trip.new(events: :all) { ... }` can be used.
 A full list of event names is available [here](https://docs.w3cub.com/ruby~3/tracepoint#class-TracePoint-label-Events).